 Mocha Uson’s fake news hearing in the Senate had some quotable remarks from the blogger-slash-PCOO head.
 One of them was that she was also a victim of fake news.
 All the while trying to defend why she posted multiple falsehoods and photos on her social media accounts, and claiming that she merely shared them from other websites.
-Which raises the question on whether or not she verifies facts.
+Which raises the question on whether or not she verifies her sources.

 Although Uson has apologized and took down many of her posts, there are still receipts.
 Because you can’t hide everything from the Internet.
 So let’s look back on some of the times that Uson, or whoever’s running her page, was caught sharing and posting fake news.